RiverFlowsIn/computerGraphics/README.md

 - If agent can go to the end of the road while in power move, he gets 3 times more points.
 - The color of the vehicle that crashed becomes orange.
 (Normally blue)
 - When the game is over, the background color fades.
 - There are 3 game modes in the game.
-Easy, normal, hard
+Easy, normal, hard.
+- Game mode can be seen on the top right.
 - Press 1 for easy mode, 3 for normal mode, 3 for hard mode.
-- The game starts in normal mode
+- The game starts in normal mode.